 Who is at risk for glaucoma?

 Anyone can develop glaucoma.
-However, some people are at higher risk than others.
+But some people are at higher risk than others.
+The risk

-- Age.
-People ages 60 and older are more at risk for developing glaucoma.
+Age.
+People age 60 and older are more at risk for developing glaucoma.

-Anyone in these risk groups should get an eye exam with dilated pupils every two years.
+Anyone in these risk groups should get an eye exam where the pupils are widened (dilated)

 What are the symptoms of glaucoma?

-Most people who have glaucoma do not notice any symptoms until they start to lose
+Most people who have glaucoma don't notice any symptoms until they start to lose some

-some of their eyesight.
-As optic nerve fibers are damaged by glaucoma, small blind
+of their eyesight.
+As optic nerve fibers are damaged by glaucoma, small blind spots

-vision.
-Many people do not notice the blind spots until significant optic nerve damage
+Many people don't notice the blind spots until major optic nerve damage has already

 One type of glaucoma, called acute angle-closure glaucoma, does produce noticeable

 symptoms.
 This is because there is a quick buildup of pressure in the eye.
-These are
+Symptoms

-The symptoms of acute angle-closure glaucoma may look like other eye problems.
-Get
+The symptoms of acute angle-closure glaucoma may seem like other eye problems.
+This

 How is glaucoma diagnosed?

-- Visual acuity test.
-The common eye chart test measures how well you can see at various distances.
+Visual acuity test.
+This common eye chart test measures how well you can see at different distances.

-- Pupil dilation.
-The pupil is widened with eye drops to allow a close-up exam of the eye’s retina.
+Pupil dilation.
+The pupil is widened with eye drops to allow a close-up exam of the retina.

 mean a person has glaucoma.

-- Tonometry.
-This standard test determines the fluid pressure inside the eye.
+Tonometry.
+This standard test checks the fluid pressure inside the eye.

 How is glaucoma treated?

-The symptoms of glaucoma sometimes look like other conditions or medical problems.
+The symptoms of glaucoma sometimes seem like other conditions or health problems.

 Always see your healthcare provider for a diagnosis.

-While glaucoma can’t be cured, early treatment can often control it.
-Treatment may
+Glaucoma can’t be cured.
+But early treatment can often control it.
+Treatment may include:

-- Medicines.
-Some medicines cause the eye to make less fluid while others lower pressure by helping
+Medicines.
+Some medicines cause the eye to make less fluid.
+Others lower pressure by helping

 fluid drain from the eye.

-- Laser surgery.
-There are several types of surgeries using a laser that are used to treat glaucoma.
+Laser surgery.
+There are several types of laser surgeries used to treat glaucoma.

-- Tube shunt.
-A surgical procedure in which a flexible plastic tube is placed in the eye to help
+Drainage tube.
+For this surgery, a flexible plastic tube (shunt) is placed in the eye to help drain

 In some cases, a single surgery isn’t enough to slow down the progress the glaucoma.

-In those cases, repeat surgery and/or continued treatment with medicines may be necessary.
+In those cases, repeat surgery or continued treatment with medicines may be needed.

 Living with glaucoma